safabio/modplots/README.md

 Modified pheatmap function for vst transformed dds objects.

+## loadingPlot

+Plots the absolute loadings of a prcomp object.
+At the same time it adds the names of the top n loading genes (by absolute value).

 ## gnames

 Gg6 gene ID and name table.
 For details use: `?gnames`.